What if you could create the storefront of your customers' dreams that drives more conversions and sales because of a better shopping experience?

 After launching their new Nacelle-powered PWA, Something Navy sold $1 million worth of clothing in 30 minutes without any site performance issues.
 From a traffic standpoint, the PWA supported 100k unique sessions in that 30-minute time frame.
 The brand's new eCommerce store yielded a 1.4-second website load speed and 34-millisecond page-to-page change load speed—outperforming some of the most visited sites across the industry.

 Did you know that a slow page load speed is one of the main reasons customers don't convert?
 A report from Kissmetrics found that a one-second delay in page response can lead to a 7% decrease in conversions.
 Even for a retail giant like Amazon, page speed is critical to their bottom line.
 In fact, a page slowdown of just one second can cost Amazon $1.6 billion in sales each year.

-Unlike traditional eCommerce setups that have to wait for a response from a server and reload each page from scratch when requested, a headless storefront only loads once with single page application and static generation.
+Unlike traditional eCommerce setups that have to wait for a response from a server and reload each page from scratch when requested, a headless storefront only loads once with a single-page application and static generation.
 Retailers that leverage static generation let visitors bypass the server entirely.
 This functionality gives the site it’s speed and helps support high traffic spikes.

-Take Nacelle customer, Ballsy, as an example of the power of a lightning-fast eCommerce store.
-Three weeks after Ballsy launched their new PWA, the men's skincare brand saw an increase in conversions by 28%, mainly due to a decrease in page load speeds.
+Take Nacelle's customer, Ballsy, as an example of the power of a lightning-fast eCommerce store.
+Three weeks after Ballsy launched its new PWA, the men's skincare brand saw an increase in conversions by 28%, mainly due to a decrease in page load speeds.